2 Dimensional Arts

 C. Scrapbook

 You can make an attractive scrapbook by purchasing “pressboard side-bound report covers” from an office supply store.
-These cost about $250 ea. (in 2016).
+These cost about $42 for for a pack of ten (as of 2024).
 They are reasonably attractive, accept any sheet with a standard 3-hole punch, and can hold more than 300 sheets of regular-weight paper.
-This large capacity means you could put in some interesting thicker materials, e.g., cardboard, wood veneer, fabric, etc. To see an example, click here.
+This large capacity means you could put in some interesting thicker materials, e.g., cardboard, wood veneer, fabric, etc.

 Ideas for scrapbooks: